Drag Racing Every Sunday, Sunday, Sunday!!!

 Cactus Hobbies featues organized slot car

-racing every Saturday and Sunday.
+racing every Sunday.
 We run non-modified Flexi

 chassis with one of three sealed can type motors that cannot be modified